Design Custom Gear

-Most T-shirts are cotton, so this is definitely the biggest category of material to narrow down and pick winners.
+Most T-shirts are cotton, so this is the biggest material category to narrow down and pick winners.
 Lucky, these top companies make it easy because we already knew they were the top three leaders in soft cotton tees for custom printing.
 We just had to rank them.
 And yes– its very, very close:

 - American Apparel Unisex Jersey T-shirt (2001W) – The one that kick-started the trend of super-soft, lightweight fitted tees.
-Other companies have since caught up, but this set a standard of how good a T-shirt can look and feel.
+Other companies have since caught up, but this set a standard for how good a T-shirt looks and feels.
 And prices have come down significantly since Gildan acquired the company.

 - Bella+Canvas Soft Cotton T-shirt (3001C) – This tee is so soft.
-They use not just combed ringspun cotton, but Airlume cotton which is a proprietary technique that results in a soft, smooth printing surface.
-Bella+Canvas prides itself on a dedication to quality and it shows in all of its products.
+They use not just combed ringspun cotton, but Airlume cotton, a proprietary technique that results in a soft, smooth printing surface.
+Bella+Canvas prides itself on a dedication to quality, which shows in all of its products.

 - Next Level Apparel Crew Neck Tee (3600) – The go-to T-shirt for many of our customers, the Next Level cotton tee is as good as it gets.
 You’ll also find this tee in a lot of our employees’ drawers.
 Not sure why you’d be looking but ok.
 The construction and fit are exceptional– it’s no wonder why it’s so popular.